lyndon025/playtested/src/content/article/legacy/2023-09-07-hours-of-cooperative-and-competitive-fun--full-review---synced.md

 SYNCED is an ambitious entry into the looter shooter genre, offering a unique blend of cooperative and PvP gameplay set in a post-apocalyptic world overrun by advanced nanomachines.
 It takes a lot of inspirations from other genres too, mixing rogue-lite elements, battle royale mechanics, and even Pokemon style of capturing and commanding powerful Nano creatures.
 SYNCED is set to release on September 8 for PC, Xbox, and Playstation systems.

-**Pros:**

-**Pros:**
+## Pros

+## Pros

-+Satisfying FPS combat mechanics
+## +Satisfying FPS combat mechanics

-+Incredibly detailed graphics that incorporate advanced features like RTX and DLSS +Rogue-lite elements with random upgrades, bringing freshness to every session +Runs and missions get preserved in the case of disconnecting or quitting the game +Consistently thrilling and frantically action-packed PvPvE game mode
+## +Incredibly detailed graphics that incorporate advanced features like RTX and DLSS

+## +Rogue-lite elements with random upgrades, bringing freshness to every session

+## +Runs and missions get preserved in the case of disconnecting or quitting the game
-**Cons:**

-**Cons:**
+## +Consistently thrilling and frantically action-packed PvPvE game mode

+## Cons

+## Cons

 -Expect stutters even if you can run the game well